 Find Alternative Food Companies With Shipping Capabilities

-If you have food intolerances or sensitivities, finding companies that ship your speciality goods is critical if local stores don’t sell things like gluten-free, dairy-free or vegan options.
+If you have food intolerances or sensitivities, finding companies that ship your specialty goods is critical if local stores don’t sell things like gluten-free, dairy-free or vegan options.
 While alternative milks (mylks) are a challenge (maybe make your own Oat or Coconut), you can get bread, crackers, and cookies.
-Great resources for gluten-free, vegan, allergy friendly (meaning no corn, soy and/or nuts) are Delicious Cookies, Grindstone Bakery, Bread Srsly, Preservation (pickled goods, marinades and sauces), Mauk Family Farms, Pushkin’s Bakery, and Sugar Plum (not currently taking online orders).
+Great resources for gluten-free, vegan, allergy-friendly (meaning no corn, soy and/or nuts) are Delicious Cookies, Grindstone Bakery, Bread Srsly, Preservation (pickled goods, marinades and sauces), Mauk Family Farms, Pushkin’s Bakery, and Sugar Plum (not currently taking online orders).

 Learn To Cook and Streamline Your Menus

 In order to maintain healthy eating on a budget, you’re going to have to cook your own meals.
 The best way to eat really well is to make it yourself.
 Meal order services and restaurants are going to blow your cost consciousness out the window.
 My best advice is to buy an Instant Pot, a food processor/blender combo (I love my Ninja), and invest in a decent set of cookware and utensils to go with them.
 Cooking may take some time, but if I do it in bulk, I have food for the week.

 If you love juicing, then invest in your own juicer.
 It’s cheaper in the long run vs. buying juices at the store.